zogi/maya-fragment-rendering-problem/README.md

-# Maya 2017 Viewpont 2.0 display problem
+# Maya 2017 fragment rendering problem

 The purpose of this Maya plugin is to demonstrate the problem described [here](https://forums.autodesk.com/t5/maya-programming/fragment-shading-malfunction-during-transformation/m-p/7242143).